-MMCTC-372: Electrical Fundamentals
+MMCTC-372: Electrical Fundamentals for Maintenance Mechanics

-- Demonstrate knowledge of electrical testing instruments.
+- Demonstrate satisfactory knowledge of electrical testing instruments.

 - Demonstrate satisfactory knowledge of electricity fundamentals, motors, circuit types, Variable Frequency Drives, schematics, symbols, electrical test instruments and vocabulary.

 - Demonstrate satisfactory knowledge of hydraulics/pneumatics fundamentals, schematics, pumps, actuators, valves, pipes and fittings, oils and lubrication.

 - Demonstrate satisfactory knowledge of oxyacetylene and arc welding processes, common hand tools, threads and fasteners, parts and operation of engine lathes, milling machines, drill presses and precision measuring tools.

 The Maintenance Mechanic program enrollment has four starts in any given academic year.
 Three required courses are offered in a rotation, one after another.
 New students are enrolled at the beginning of each course start date based on the number of vacancies created by the students that have completed all three courses.
 Once students enroll in their first course and start the program, they must complete all three courses in a sequence.

 The Maintenance Mechanic program is one of the programs that has a long waitlist and it can take up to 18 months to find a spot in the program.